About the Alliance

 Current Employment Opportunities

 The American Alliance of Museums, a 501(c)3 non-profit organization, represents all types of museums - art, history, science, and more – and works to support museums in their role as educational providers, community anchors, and stewards of our national heritage.
-Interested applicants should submit cover letter, resume and salary requirements to email@example.com, citing "Administrative Assistant" in the subject line.
-Please note: our office is moving to Arlington, VA, near the Crystal City metro station at the end of September.
+Interested applicants should submit cover letter, resume and salary requirements to: firstname.lastname@example.org, citing "Meetings" in the subject line.
 The Alliance is an equal opportunity employer and values a diverse workplace.
+Principals only please.

 The American Alliance of Museums is committed to equal opportunity for all employees and prospective employees without discrimination based on race, color, religion, national origin, sex, age, personal appearance, sexual orientation, political affiliation, family responsibilities, disability, matriculation, marital status or any other category protected by law.
 This policy applies to all aspects of employment at the Alliance, including but not limited to recruitment, promotion, compensation, benefits, training and development, access to facilities, discipline, separation of employment, and other terms and conditions of employment.